 To Make the Batter

-- Add the whisked eggs, 1 Tbsp at a time, to the butter mixture and beat well after each addition.
+- Add the beaten eggs, 1 Tbsp at a time, to the butter mixture and beat well after each addition.
 Repeat until all the egg is incorporated.
 IMPORTANT: You must add and blend only a very small amount of egg at a time to achieve a smooth mixture (not a curdled mixture).
 Tip: The eggs contain water, while the yolks and the butter contain fats.
 Remember, oil and water will not mix without an emulsifier (in this case, the yolks) that suspends fat molecules in water to make a smooth mixture.

 - If there is a slightly curdled appearance to the batter after adding the eggs, don’t worry.
 The emulsification is usually complete enough that the batter will become smooth when you add the flour.
 The flour helps to absorb some of the excess water, too.

 - Finally, stir in the remaining dry ingredients.
-Mix it just until the batter is smooth.
+Fold it just until the batter is smooth.
 Tip: Even though we are using a low-protein cake flour, excess mixing will develop the gluten and the cake will rise nicely in the oven, then sink as soon as you pull it out.
 A sunken cake has a tougher crumb with dense, moist, and gluey streaks.

 To Incorporate the Matcha